steedos/help/en-us/workflow/instance_forward.md

  - After selecting a process that commits new intance, the system adds an intance and copies the contents of the same field name in the original intance into the new intance.

  - Modify and submit, intance began to flow.
+ ## Remarks
+ One of the items at the bottom of the Forward pop-up box is "Save the original form as an attachment", which is the original intance as an attachment to the new intance.